suyunjing-su/al-docs/docs/config/site.md

 ### **Version**

-The version of the `alist`, readonly.
+The version of the `openlist`, readonly.